tohtsky/irspack/Readme.md

 ## Step 2.
 Evaluate on a validation set

-We have to split the dataset to train and validation set
+We have to split the dataset to train and validation sets

 ```Python
 from irspack.split import rowwise_train_test_split